marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 1. Make sure that *all* of the attributes of your vector data are clearly defined in a data dictionary.
 Each column in an attribute table should have a corresponding entry in your README's data dictionary, even if it appears obvious.

 2. Define all abbreviations.
 While it may seem that NDVI, NIR, and GLONASS are obvious, to researchers and others outside your field they may not be.
-When using abbreviations, clearly define the first instance of use: eg. NIR (near infrared).
+When using abbreviations, clearly define them the first time they are used: eg. NIR (near infrared).

 3. Include projection information for each geospatial data file; do not assume that other users will access your data with GIS software.

 4. Geospatial data is widely used because it's easy to map, so knowing how and when it can be used is very important.
 Make sure to include licence information inside your README.

 A good way to think about what you should include in your README file is to imagine that someone has sent you some data that you have never seen before, on a topic that you know only a little about.
-Think about what is required to understand it fully, to use it for analysis, what are any restrictions for publication, and how to cite it.
+Think about what is required to understand it fully, to use it for analysis, what any restrictions for publication are, and how to cite it.
 Your documentation should answer all of those questions.

 **The importance of a README for geospatial cannot be overstated**.
 Describe as much as you can in as much detail as you can.
-It not only help others, it will help you when you inevitably return to the data set six weeks, six months or six years down the line. **If your README does not contain sufficient information, your study will be returned to you by the data curators until it does**.
+It not only help others, it will help _you_ when you inevitably return to the data set six weeks, six months or six years down the line. **If your README does not contain sufficient information, your study will be returned to you by the data curators until it does**.

 Of course, if you really want to have excellent documentation, you could include everything that's required for [ISO-19115 or FGDC metadata standards](https://www.fgdc.gov/metadata/iso-standards).
 Geospatial metadata is very complex and there are a variety of editors you can use to help you with it if you decide to have this style of metadata.

 ISO-style metadata is often in the form of an XML file with the same name as a shapefile.
 If you have XML metadata of this type, you can either store it with the data itself or separately, according to your preference.
-You ahould make sure that the README indicates this.
+You should make sure that the README indicates this.

 ## Types of Geospatial Data Files